Cohen, Trump Fight To Decide What's Protected By Attorney-Client Privilege

 Cohen made a similar argument last week.

-Prosecutors argued that allowing the subject of a search warrant the ability to review what was seized before investigators can defeats its purpose.
+Prosecutors argued that allowing the subject of a search warrant the ability to review what was seized before investigators can defeat its purpose.
 They say their investigation into Cohen has revealed "evidence of a lack of truthfulness" so he couldn't be trusted to voluntarily review the documents — thus the need for the warrant.

 Prosecutors also say that based on search warrants previously executed on Cohen's email accounts, a "filter team" independent of investigators came to the conclusion that Cohen "is, in fact, performing little to no legal work" and therefore very little of what would be seized in a raid would be protected by attorney-client privilege.